From FASTER to F2: Evolving Concurrent Key-Value Store Designs for Large Skewed Workloads: 10.85pt 10.85pt Issues with Large Skewed Workloads

-While \faster is widely used\footnote{\faster is available in open source, at \url{https://github.com/microsoft/FASTER}.}, we observe that many real-world workloads demand a related but different set of characteristics.
-Point operations are still sufficient, and high throughput is still of paramount importance.
-However, their working sets are much larger than main memory~\cite{larger-than-memory, anti-caching}, and the total indexed data is an order of magnitude larger, with a large fraction of data being rarely updated or accessed~\cite{rocksdb, twitter-analysis}.
-Further, memory is a scarce resource in such scenarios~\cite{silt, skimpystash, hotcold-data}, and disk wearing due to excessive writes over the long term is a practical concern~\cite{disk-wear}.
-Finally, there is a natural skew in key access patterns for both reads and writes~\cite{skew, twitter-analysis}.
-We describe one such workload below.
+This application scenario---and the ones described earlier such as serverless functions and streaming---exhibit several interesting workload characteristics.
+First, point operations and high throughput are still of paramount importance, and the working sets are \textit{much larger} than main memory~\cite{larger-than-memory, anti-caching}.
+Second, the total indexed data is often an order of magnitude larger than memory, with a large fraction of data being \textit{rarely} updated or accessed~\cite{rocksdb, twitter-analysis}.
+Third, memory is a \textit{scarce} resource~\cite{zhang2021memory, silt, skimpystash, hotcold-data, splinterdb-mapplets}, periodic memory spikes are not acceptable (as services would have to provision for peak memory), and disk wearing due to excessive writes over the long term is a practical concern~\cite{disk-wear}.
+Finally, there is a natural skew in key access patterns for both reads and writes~\cite{skew, twitter-analysis}, but the read and write working sets do not necessarily overlap.